xiugaze/dotfiles/nixos/note.md

 ```

 Occasionally, you may encounter a "sha256 mismatch" error when running nixos-rebuild switch.
 This error can be resolved by updating flake.lock using nix flake update.

+## Go server project

+Right now, we're explicitly tracking the main branch.
+Flakes are supposed to be locked for reproducibility.
+To update,
+we have to run `nix flake update go-test-server` for that specific input
+or run `nix flake update` for all inputs before rebuilding.